ionelmc/python-manhole/README.rst

 ---------

 * Be compatible with eventlet/stackless (provide alternative implementation without thread) - currently ``oneshot_on``
   should be usable for those.
-The are not tests done on eventlet/stackless for now.
+The are no tests done on eventlet/stackless for now.
 * More configurable (chose what sys.__std\*__/sys.std\* to patch on connect time)
 * Support windows ?!